Instruction Anatomy

 All commands will require Fetch, Decode, and Execute events.
 Some commands will also require some or all of the other events.

-This processing from the command unit is commonly called the Fetch-Decode_Execute cycle of an instruction.
+This processing from the command unit is commonly called the Fetch-Decode-Execute cycle of an instruction.

 If performed, the events are always performed in the following order: